swiftlang/swift-evolution/proposals/ssss-distributed-actor-runtime.md

 > This does mean that `resignID` may be called without `actorReady` having ever been called!
 The system should react to this as it would to any usual resignID and free any resources associated with the identifier.

 Next, we need to discuss *throwing* initializers, and their multiple paths of execution.
-Again, rules about class and actor deinitialization, are tightly related to whether or not a types deinit will be executed or not, so let us analyse the following example:
+Again, rules about class and actor deinitialization, are tightly related to whether a type's `deinit` will be executed or not, so let us analyse the following example:

 ```swift
 distributed actor DA {